Chordate: Overview

 There is still much ongoing differential (DNA sequence based) comparison research that is trying to separate out the simplest forms of chordates.
-As some lineages of the 90% of species that lack a backbone or notochord might have lost these structures over time, this complicates the classification of chordates.
-Some chordate lineages may only be found by DNA analysis, when there is no physical trace of any chordate-like structures.
+As some lineages that lack a backbone or notochord might have lost these structures over time, this complicates the classification of chordates.
+Some chordate lineages may only be identified by DNA analysis as there is no physical trace of any chordate-like structures.

 Attempts to work out the evolutionary relationships of the chordates have produced several hypotheses.
-The current consensus is that chordates are monophyletic (meaning that the Chordata includes all and only the descendants of a single common ancestor, which is itself a chordate) and that the vertebrates' nearest relatives are tunicates.
+The current consensus is that chordates are monophyletic (meaning, all chordates are descend from a single, common ancestor, which can be considered a chordate) and that the vertebrates' nearest relatives are tunicates.
 In 2016, identification of two conserved signature indels (CSIs) in the proteins cyclophilin-like protein and mitochondrial inner membrane protease ATP23, which are exclusively shared by all vertebrates, tunicates and cephalochordates also provided strong evidence of the monophyly of Chordata.

 All of the earliest chordate fossils have been found in the Early Cambrian Chengjiang fauna, and include three species that are regarded as fish, and hence vertebrates.
 Because the fossil record of early chordates is poor, only molecular phylogenetics offers a reasonable prospect of dating their emergence.
 However, the use of molecular phylogenetics for dating evolutionary transitions is controversial.
 It has proven difficult to produce a detailed classification within the living chordates.
 Attempts to produce evolutionary "family trees" shows that many of the traditional classes are paraphyletic.